louiskueh/F-Sharp-Analyser/README.md

 * [Log](https://docs.google.com/spreadsheets/d/1E-dl3aIaSuBxb92qC-840WB-43ynQYcF3fNY1qzTq3g/edit?usp=sharing)
 F Sharp"Probable Error" Analysers for Ionide
 # Custom analyzers with F#
+(On first build run paket restore)

 * build and compile into nupkg
 * `dotnet restore `
 * `dotnet build`
 * `dotnet pack`
 * `dotnet pack --output nupkgs`

 After packing it unzip the nuget file into the packages directory where you want to test the analyzer.
+Next change the analyzer path or open the folder only with the analyzer to test

 * set ```FSharp.enableAnalyzers```
 * set ```FSharp.analyzersPath``` (default is packages/Analyzers)